 Please include a self-addressed stamped envelope.

-- To request a copy over the phone, call the Marriage License Desk at 816-407-3560, give both parties names as they were when the license was applied for.
+- To request a copy over the phone, call the office at 816-407-3550, and give both parties' names as they were when the license was applied for.
 You will give the deputy your credit card information and the copy will be mailed to you along with a copy of your credit card receipt.
-Paying with a credit card increases the fee by $1.50, charged by the processing company.
+There is a transaction fee charged by the processor for credit cards.

-- The certified copy must be purchased from the county where the license was applied for and issued out of.
+- The certified copy must be purchased from the county where the license was applied for and issued.
 We cannot supply copies of licenses issued from any other county other than our own.
-Just because a couple was married in Clay County does not mean they applied for/purchased the license in this county.
-The license is good for use state wide.
+If a couple was married in Clay County, that does not necessarily mean they applied for/purchased the license in this county.
+The license is good for use statewide.